gcallah/Rationalism/OakeshottFishing/OakeshottFishing.md

 that is so, then the 'politics of faith' and 'enterprise association' must also be identical.
 But they clearly aren't: not everyone opening a corner deli "posits a uniform condition of mundane perfection" (Corey, 172).

+"To sum up, Oakeshott's three related formulations of a particular kind of politics (Rationalism, 'faith,' and collectivism)" (173).

+But, as discussed in *Oakeshott on Rome and America*, Ayn Rand and Murray Rothbard are both rationalists and "faith" representatives, but fiercely anti-collectivist.

+John Horton:

+> The book articulates a distinction between two ‘styles’ of the activity of governing—‘the politics of faith’ and ‘the politics of scepticism’.
+This distinction is clearly related to others he deploys elsewhere, most obviously between rationalism and conservatism, collectivism and individualism and enterprise and civil association.
+On the one hand, the left as we might say, we have the politics of faith, rationalism, collectivism and enterprise association and on the other, the right, the politics of scepticism, conservatism, individualism and civil association.
+The terms in each of these sets are certainly not equivalent, but they form two broad families, each loosely linked within a binary structure that is characteristic of Oakeshott’s thought.
+(2005: 25)

-Other people (WHO?) have been tempted to say "enterprise association" as a synonym for "rationalism," and "civil association" as a synonym for customary behavior.
-But that also won't do: Oakeshott does not fancy enterprise Association as a way of organizing a government.
+So Horton sees "enterprise association" as a synonym for "rationalism," and "civil association" as a synonym for customary behavior.
+But that also won't do: Oakeshott does not fancy enterprise association as a way of organizing a government.
 But most certainly, he recognizes that entities like for-profit companies, sports teams, and charities are inherently enterprise associations.
 Does this mean he thinks that their managers should operate them in a rationalistic fashion?
 Of course not: Rationalism will fail as a way of managing a sports team just as surely as it